 If you like Japanese cars and have a decent Internet connection, you may have ventured into the Japanese market side of the vehicles.
 While there, you may have soaked in some of their car culture.
 If you dug deeper, you may have stumbled on their undoubtedly Japan-only stuff.
 We’ve already covered the truck equivalent: dekotora.
 Now it’s the cars’ turn: “Bosozoku”/Zokusha.
 You may or may not have seen it in low quality, grainy/pixelated pics on errant 15+ year-old Japanese websites or a 10+ year-old Western car forum thread.
 Still, there’s need to clear up the understandable bewilderment such machines cause.
 Continue reading

-This article was published in CarLustBlog.com on March 11, 2015.
-Minus some hyperlinks, it’s almost all the same.
+This post appeared in CarLustBlog.com on January 8, 2015.
+Aside from minor editing and removal of dead hyperlinks, it’s all the same.

 I’ve been noticing these more often on the streets lately.
 There are plenty of them on the roads around here.
 That’s probably because I’ve been checking out trucks.
 There’s another reason: the Canyon and Colorado made a comeback, and mid-size truck guys and gals are frothing at the mouth.
 Continue reading

 Folks, that just might be the longest car title in the history here at “It Rolls.”
 That’s probably fitting, since this may be the longest car ever featured here as well.
 Continue reading

 Just southwest of Nashville, Tennessee, lies the Northern Terminus of the Natchez Trace Parkway.
 And about 8.7 miles down the Trace, where it crosses Highway 96 West, sits this amazing structure.
 This intersection also happens to be the first exit after you enter the 444-mile-long Parkway.